 3-I.D.
-HEAD OF HOUSEHOLD [24 CFR 5.504(b)]
+HEAD OF HOUSEHOLD

 Head of household means the adult member of the family who is considered the head for purposes of determining income eligibility and rent.
 The head of household is responsible for ensuring that the family fulfills all of its responsibilities under the program, alone or in conjunction with a co-head or spouse.